-Ryder T. Ulon is co-chair of Schenck, Price, Smith & King's Litigation Department and has represented developers, construction professionals, design professionals, and businesses in commercial and fiduciary matters in both state and federal courts.
+Ryder T. Ulon is co-chair of Schenck, Price, Smith & King's Litigation Department, Chair of the Appellate practice group, and has represented developers, construction professionals, design professionals, and businesses in commercial and fiduciary matters in both state and federal courts.
 In addition to being a member of the Firm’s Construction Law Practice Group, he is a member of the Professional Liability, Commercial Litigation, Appellate, Environmental, Estate and Trust Litigation, Real Estate, and Telecommunications Law practice groups.
 He has been repeatedly selected to the New Jersey Rising Stars® * list, featured in New Jersey Monthly magazine, in the field of Construction Litigation.

 As part of the Appellate Practice Group, Mr. Ulon has worked on a number of appeals including the matter of Aronberg v.
 Tolbert, 203 N.J.
 432 (2011), wherein the Supreme Court reversed the Appellate Division and unanimously held that when an uninsured motorist’s cause of action is barred by the No-Fault Act, an heir has no right of recovery under the Wrongful Death Act.